 Fairfield Renewable Energy Power Plant and Resource Recovery Project

-Energy Answers International is developing the Fairfield Renewable Energy Power Plant on the industrial-zoned, former FMC site located on the Fairfield Peninsula in Baltimore, Maryland.
-The 140 MW combined heat and power plant is designed to provide wholesale energy to help meet regional demands, as well as reduced priced retail energy as an attraction for energy intensive industries to co-locate at an Eco-Industrial Park to be developed on the 90-acre "brownfield" site.
+Energy Answers International began construction on the Fairfield Renewable Energy Power Plant in August 2013 on the industrial-zoned, former FMC site located on the Fairfield Peninsula in Baltimore, Maryland.
+The 160 MW combined heat and power plant is designed to provide wholesale energy to help meet regional demands, as well as reduced priced retail energy as an attraction for energy intensive industries to co-locate at an Eco-Industrial Park to be developed on the 90-acre "brownfield" site.

 On Tuesday, May 17th, Governor Martin O'Malley announced he will be signing Senate Bill 690, for Renewable Energy Portfolio - Waste-to-Energy and Refuse-Derived Fuel.
 O'Malley states, "Despite the success of recycling programs in our State, including in Harford and Montgomery counties, where existing waste-to-energy facilities coexist with robust recycling programs, the reality is that Marylanders generate tons of solid waste each and every day.
 If there is no waste-to-energy facility available, these tons of trash are simply dumped into landfills, no value is derived from the waste, and our State continues to rely on coal-fired generation to account for 55% of our energy needs."
 "Therefore, the question is not whether waste-to-energy facilities are better for the environment than coal-fired generation or better for the environment than the land filling of trash, but rather whether waste-to-energy facilities are better than the combination of coal and land filling, based on the best available science.
 The answer to that question is a qualified 'yes'."